|Opening Keynote |

 Building Bridges: Journey to a Better Future of TESOL

 Based on her cross-cultural teaching, learning, and research experience in China, Canada, and the United States, Sun will share her journey as a TESOLer and address major trends in English language teaching.
 She will also discuss the roles and responsibilities of TESOL professionals in our changing global society.
 Yilin Sun

-, PhD in applied linguistics/curriculum and instruction, OISE/University of Toronto, Canada, is president of TESOL International Association (2015–2015).
+, has a doctorate in applied linguistics/curriculum and instruction from OISE/University of Toronto, Ontario, Canada, and she is president of TESOL International Association (2015–2015).
 She has been chair of the TESOL Affiliate Leadership Council (2007), president of WAESOL (2003, 2007), and a Fulbright Senior Scholar (2011–12).
 English language specialist for the U.S. Department of State since 2009, Yilin currently teaches at South Seattle College in Seattle, and has more than 28 years of experience in the field of TESOL as an MA-TESL teacher trainer, researcher, classroom teacher, and program leader with a variety of higher educational institutions in China, Canada and the United States.
 Yilin is the author and coauthor of books, book chapters, and research papers in refereed professional journals.
 She has presented frequently at national and international conferences.